-First time living with someone you’re not related to!
+First time living with someone you’re not related to, your first roommate!

 Another way for students living in dorms to find compatible floormates is to apply for UCF’s Living Learning Community (LLC).
 An LLC is a group of students placed together on a floor or within a building based on a common major, common interest, or common program affiliation.
 Being a part of a Living Learning Community has a number of different perks.

 - Common interests – you already have something in common with the other residents of your LLC, whether it’s your major or interests.

 - Academic success – studies have shown that members of an LLC have a higher GPA than other on-campus residents.
 Study smarter- not harder.

 - Access to resources – you will have more face-to-face interactions with faculty and advisors, which can really help when you’re in need of a letter of recommendation or assistance with a complicated concept in a particular course.

 To learn more and apply for an LLC, click here.

 UCF Housing also has a roommate matching engine available on the housing portal on my.ucf.
 You’ll give information about yourself, and UCF will try and match you up with people who have similar interests and preferences

 Nike, Neptune, Hercules, Libra, and Apollo are all on the south side of campus within five minutes from the Recreation and Wellness Center, All Knights Study, the UCF Health Center and 63 South, so if you have a meal plan, it is very convenient.
 I loved being so close to these three prime locations on campus.
 Lake Claire and Towers are on the north side and are closer to classroom buildings, the Addition Financial Arena, and the small gym, so if you want to choose a dorm in terms of location, let this be your guide.